Best bookshelf stereo: 9 to transform any living room

 Plus, you get access to Airplay and Alexa compatibility.
 Streaming your music couldn’t be easier with this device.

-All that and you still get your AM/FM tuner, headphone jack, and a convenient built-in CD player too.
+With this device, you still get your AM/FM tuner, headphone jack, and a convenient built-in CD player too.

 High-quality CD player